wpbrown/oakproxy/testenv/README.md

   "adminPassword=UpperLower$12" "userPassword=LowerUpper$12"
 ```

-If you intend to synchronize the domain with Azure AD, you should use a public domain name that you own.
+If you intend to synchronize the domain with Azure AD, you should provide a public domain name that you own rather than the default `contoso.com`.

 Depending on the size of the VMs the infrastructure can take about 45 minutes to fully deploy and configure.
 The Virtual Network Gateway takes about 30 minutes.